 Up to 6'2" (max)

-As the name suggests, the bench is adjustable with 3 seat-position adjustments and 7 back-position adjustments.
+As the name suggests, the bench is highly adjustable with 3 seat-position adjustments and 7 back-position adjustments.
 According to manufacturer, the max user height is up to 6’2″.
-The bench is considered stowable and also has the option to stand by a wall to save floor space.
+The bench is considered stowable and gives users the option to lean it against a wall or slid it under a bed to save floor space.

 Packaging & Assembly

-According to the gym’s owner, the bench arrived in two boxes nearly-assembled.
+According to the gym owner who originally purchased the FLYBIRD, the bench arrived in two boxes and came nearly-assembled.

 One box contained the bench, while other contained the hinge bolt and footrest.

-The packaging was good; the leather was protected well.
-It requires about 30 minutes to fully assemble and adjust, easily by one person.
+The packaging was good and the leather was protected well.
+You'll need to spend about 30 minutes assembling the bench, and this can easily be done by one person.

 My Experience Using The Flybird

-Regarding the decline position, it has only one and it might be kind of steep for some users.
-Since I’m of average height (5’10”) the bench was okay, but honestly, it might be problematic for people 6 feet plus.
+Regarding the decline position, I don't love that it has only one, and this position might be kind of steep for some users.
+Since I’m of average height (about 5’10” on a good day) the positioning was OK for me, but honestly, it might be problematic for people who are over 6'.

-While the manufacturer states that this particular model accommodates users up to 6’2″, I’d say that even for 6’2″ the bench might be a bit short in the decline position.
+So while the manufacturer states that this particular model accommodates users up to 6’2″, I’d say that the limit is truly 6' based on the short decline position.

 Pros and Cons